-BSAD 130 F,S Business Communications (3-0)
+BSAD 130 F,S Business Communications (3-0) 3 Credits

 Effective communication techniques as applied in business correspondence and reports are taught in this course.
-(Prerequisite: ENGL 100, or ENGL 101)
+(Prerequisite: ENGL 100 or higher)

-F,S,SU Introduction to Business (3-0)
+BSAD 150 F,S,SU Introduction to Business (3-0)

 This course surveys American business enterprises.
-Emphasis is on characteristics, functions and problems of modern business.
+Emphasis is on the characteristics, functions and problems of modern business.

-BSAD 218 Spreadsheets (2-2) 3 Credits
+BSAD 218 S Spreadsheets (3-0) 3 Credits

-This course allows students to refine their in spreadsheet applications.
+This course allows students to refine their skills in spreadsheet applications.
 Microsoft Excel will be used to teach advanced concepts in this software package.
 The course will include applying concepts to real life situations.
 (Prerequisites: BSAD 125)

-BSAD 219 Database Management (2-2) 3 Credits
+BSAD 219 F Database Management (3-0) 3 Credits